The matches shaded yellow are played at home for the team in the left-hand column.

 Courts should be full-size and in adequate condition such that there is a possibility of accurate positioning, and of hitting a ball from one corner of the court to the opposite corner.

-The maximum allowed individual handicap is 20.
-There is no minimum allowed handicap.
-The team captain should ensure that handicaps are correct and that any new players have been assessed by the club handicapper in accordance with the CA Club Handbook.
+There are no restrictions on the level of the team members' handicaps.
+The Team Captains must ensure that handicaps are correct and that any new players have been assessed by the club handicapper in accordance with the CA Club Handbook.
 No player may play for more than one club in the course of any one season.

 Where only one court is available teams should consist of 3 players, with only one player playing in two doubles games, giving a total of 4 games in the match, and no games may be duplicated.